qasimwarraich/cli-tutor/README.md

 Flags:
   -h, --help            help for cli-tutor
-  -n, --no-upload-log   Do not send a copy of the log to the developer
+  -n, --no-upload-log   Do not send a copy of the log to the developer -x, --no-welcome      Do not show welcome message when entering tutor

 Use "cli-tutor [command] --help" for more information about a command.
 ```